7 murder counts expected in Half Moon Bay farm killings - KESQ

 Allen declined to answer questions about whether Zhao had any previous criminal history, saying, “there were no specific indicators that would have led us to believe he was capable of something like this.”

-The two were roommates and worked at a restaurant, and the man, identified as Jingjiu Wang, filed a temporary restraining order against Zhao that was granted but is no longer in effect.
+The two were roommates and worked at a restaurant at the time, and the man, identified as Jingjiu Wang, filed a temporary restraining order against Zhao that was granted but is no longer in effect.
 Wang could not be immediately reached, the Chronicle reported.

-The shootings occurred at California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.

-David Oates, a California Terra Garden spokesperson, said that he did not know how long Zhao worked there and that he was one of 35 employees who had stayed when ownership changed.
+The sheriff’s office identified the first shooting location as Mountain Mushroom Farm.
+But California Terra Garden took over the business last year, company spokesperson David Oates said.
+He did not know how long Zhao worked there, adding that he was one of 35 employees who had stayed on when ownership changed.
 Oates declined to provide details of the four slain workers.

-Concord Farms owner Aaron Tung said in a statement that the farm was waiting for more information before it could comment.
+The site of the second shooting was nearby Concord Farms.
+Owner Aaron Tung said in a statement that the farm was waiting for more information before it could comment.

 Half Moon Bay is a small, laid-back, coastal and agricultural city about 30 miles (50 kilometers) south of San Francisco.
 Its sweeping views of the Pacific Ocean make it a popular spot for hikers and tourists, who flock there to surf and for an annual giant pumpkin festival.